HeliumEdu/deploy/README.md

 development environment up and running:

 ```
-git clone git@github.com:HeliumEdu/deploy.git ~/Developer/helium
+git clone https://github.com/HeliumEdu/deploy.git ~/Developer/helium
 cd ~/Developer/helium
 make
 ```

 Done!
+This runs `make install` followed by `make start`, but for future reference (now that the environment has been initialized), the Vagrant box can be simply brought up with `make start`.

 For convenience, [helium-cli](https://github.com/HeliumEdu/heliumcli#readme), which is compatible with this project and provides a useful set of tools for maintaining, building, and deploying the code, has also been installed.

 All projects should now be accessible via https://heliumedu.test.
 The `platform` project, which powers the backend and